Get Started

 Final Paychecks

-Legal wage deductions in Wisconsin are allowed only when the employee provides written authorization for a specific deduction after the loss or damage occurs and before the deduction is made, when both the employee and a representative agree the loss resulted from negligence or intentional conduct or when a court determines the employee is liable for the loss.
+Wisconsin permits wage deductions when the employee signs a specific written authorization after a loss or damage occurs, when both the employee and an authorized representative agree the loss resulted from negligence or intentional conduct or when a court determines liability.

 Why Work with BenHR on Wage Deduction Compliance?